leftistsgorilla/Website-Code/moons-haunted.md

 ### Friends, rivals

 A list of five possible friends or rivals go here, along with descriptions of each.
-Some possibilities include: A spy, a bounty hunter, a pugalist, a cold killer, an extortionist, a physicker, an assassin, a sentinel, an apothocary, a priestess, a noble, a city clerk, an officer, an inspector, a beggar, a locksmith, a gang leader, a drug dealer, a tavern owner, a porstitue, a jail-bird, an information broker, a servant, an archivist, or a supernatural entitity.
+Some possibilities include: A spy, a bounty hunter, a pugalist, a cold killer, an extortionist, a physicker, an assassin, a sentinel, an apothocary, a priestess, a noble, a city clerk, an officer, an inspector, a beggar, a locksmith, a gang leader, a drug dealer, a tavern owner, a sex worker, a jail-bird, an information broker, a servant, an archivist, or a supernatural entitity.

 Questions can inlclue how you know the friend, what they’ve done for you, what you do for them, and what kind of relationship you have.

 ### Special abilities

 Choose seven special abilities for your playbook.
 Here are several examples.

-### Battleborn

-> You may expend your **special armor** to reduce harm from an attack in combat or to **push yourself** during a fight.
-> When you use this ability, tick the special armor box on your playbook sheet.
-If you “reduce harm” that means the level of harm you’re facing right now is reduced by one.
-If you use this ability to push yourself, you get one of the benefits (+1d, +1 effect, act despite severe harm) but you don’t take 2 stress.
-Your special armor is restored at the beginning of downtime.

-### Bodyguard

-> When you **protect** a teammate, take **+1d** to your resistance roll.
-When you gather info to anticipate possible threats in the current situation, you get **+1 effect**.
-> The protect teamwork maneuver lets you face a consequence for a teammate.
-If you choose to resist that consequence, this ability gives you +1d to your resistance roll.
-Also, when you read a situation to gather information about hidden dangers or potential attackers, you get +1 effect—which means more detailed information.

-### Arcane fighter

-> You may imbue your hands, melee weapons, or tools with spirit energy.
-You gain **potency** in combat vs. the supernatural.
-When you imbue yourself with arcane energy, how do you do it?
-What does it look like when the energy manifests?

 ### Leader